Good Mental Health

 There are many mental health related programs and services that can help you in times of need.

-In Montreal, contact the Information and Referral Centre of Greater Montreal (514-527-1375) or 211 (dial 2-1-1).
-These organizations provide information on hundreds of community resources.
+In Montreal, people can contact the Information and Referral Centre of Greater Montreal (514-527-1375) or 211 (dial 2-1-1).
+These organizations provide information on hundreds of local community resources.
 They direct people seeking help in solving their problems to the agencies that provide the services they need.

 - Mental Health Resources